zaidalshibi/HornedBeast/README.md

 ## Time Estimate

-Number and name of feature: feature 1+2+3 (Display images , Allow users to vote for their favorite beast , Bootstrap)

-Estimate of time needed to complete: 6 hours
+Number and name of feature: feature 1 (adding the modal feature) Estimate of time needed to complete: 10 hours

-Start time: 2:00
+Start time: 1:30

-Finish time: 6:06
+Finish time: 7:30

-Actual time needed to complete: 4 hours
+Actual time needed to complete: 6 hours